sanderob/msc-thesis/presentation/slides.md

 ---

-## Current State of the Art

-- Tverrå (2023)
-- Continuous Determination
-- Scaled Manhattan Distance
+## Related Works

+- Honeypots are a well-known tool
+    - Used for research, detection, and prevention
+    - Many different types of honeypots
+- Wide research on the effectivness and use-cases

+---

+## Related Works (2)

+- Honeypot-as-a-service is not widespread
+    - Individualization, competence, manual deployment
+- YAKSHA project (2020)
+    - EU wide cooperation
-- 87% accuracy
+    - Pilot project
-- Avg. # of keystrokes: 825
+    - No evidence of further work

+---

+## Related Works (3)

+- Jafarian and Niakanlahiji (2020)
+    - Model for planning honeypot deployment is proposed
+    - Focus on the choice of honeypots and effectiveness
+    - Includes planning phase

 ---